 1838 to give a detailed (but approximate) description including diffraction and interference effects.
 Gustav Mie finally in 1908 presented the exact solution for the scattering of light by dielectric spheres – a solution which nowadays can be evaluated with fast computers, but which does not give an intuitive explanation for the calculated phenomena.

-(There is a special site devoted to Mie scattering by
+(There is a special section devoted to Mie scattering.)

 . . .

 In the oldest times the iris was believed to be a reflection of the sun in a dark cloud.

 We skip what else the ancient have thought or said.